awsdocs/amazon-ecs-developer-guide/doc_source/service-autoscaling-targettracking.md

 ## Step 2: Configure service auto scaling<a name="tt-configure-autoscaling"></a>

-Now that you have launched a cluster and created a service in that cluster that is running behind a load balancer, you can enable Service Auto Scaling by creating a target tracking scaling policy\.
+Now that you have launched a cluster and created a service in that cluster that is running behind a load balancer, you can use Service Auto Scaling by creating a target tracking scaling policy\.

 **To configure basic Service Auto Scaling parameters**